Below is a list of the voluntary and community sector organisations in Gloucestershire who are currently supported by the PLCT.

 Homestart provide support to families with children under 5 who are experiencing a range of complex and profound difficulties.
 Carefully matched volunteers are trained to visit families in their homes on a weekly basis, providing support and helping ensure that both parents and children can access the full range of support services available to them.

-The PLCT is funding this joint bid between Homestart Stroud District and Homestart Cotswolds to deliver The 0-3 Early Intervention Project.
-This project will support 30 to 35 families a year with children 0-3, across Stroud and Cotswold District Council areas, where there are significant risk factors to the child-parent relationship. www.homestartsd.org www.home-start-cotswolds.org.uk
+PLCT funding supports the delivery of The 0-3 Early Intervention Project.
+This project will supports families with children 0-3, across the county, where there are significant risk factors to the child-parent relationship.

 Monkscroft Pastoral Care Project